da99/Gemfy/lib/templates/README.md

     bundle update
     bundle exec bacon spec/lib/main.rb

-"I hate writing."
+Know of a better way?
 -----------------------------

 If you know of existing software that makes the above redundant, please tell me.
-The last thing I want to do is maintain code.